If you are designing anything in color, it’s important you become familiar with color modes.

-PMS stands for pantone matching system and is often either called pantone or spot printing.
+PMS stands for Pantone matching system and is often either called Pantone or spot printing.
 This process refers to a color or ink that has been specifically mixed and calibrated to a color matching system.
-Some make the comparison to picking out a paint swatch except in this process a color is picked from a catalogue of PMS /Spot colors.
+Some make the comparison to picking out a paint swatch except in this process a color is picked from a catalog of PMS /Spot colors.

 PMS colors are most often used for offset printing and screen-printing, usually in large runs.
 It’s also recommended for jobs where it’s essential that you have color accuracy and consistency like for printing such things as a company logo.

 The printing process involves a single plate made for each spot color.
 If two or three spot colors are used for a print project, it is labeled as a 3 color job.

 However, since a new plate has to be made for each color the more colors you include could drastically increase the costs for such a printing job. as a result, PMS colors are best if used for projects using less than 4 colors.

 How do you know which Color Type to use?